BonsaiDen/JavaScript-Garden/doc/constructors.md

  3. It somehow goes against the spirit of the language, by dropping prototype chain just because a left out `new` keyword can break code

-### Best practices
+### In conclusion

-While omitting the `new` keyword might lead to bugs, it is certainly not a reason to drop the use of prototypes altogether.
-In the end it comes down which solution is better suited for the needs of the application, it is especially important to choose a specific style of object creation and stick with it.
+While omitting the `new` keyword might lead to bugs, it is certainly **not** a reason to drop the use of prototypes altogether.
+In the end it comes down to which solution is better suited for the needs of the application, it is especially important to choose a specific style of object creation **and** stick with it.